IanFletcher1Spatial/strigo-lab-exercises/9-publish-a-workspace-to-fme-server-and-run-it/exercise.md

 <head><base target="_blank"> </head>

 #### 1\.
 Open FME Workbench
-In FME Workbench, open the C:\FMEData2021\Resources\GettingStarted\Workspaces\GettingStarted-WriteData-Begin.fmwt.
+In FME Workbench, open the C:\FMEData2022\Resources\GettingStarted\Workspaces\GettingStarted-WriteData-Begin.fmwt.
 If you completed the [Getting Started with FME Desktop tutorial](https://community.safe.com/s/article/getting-started-with-fme-desktop-translate-data-be), it is the same final workspace (GettingStarted-WriteData-Begin.fmwt).\
 ![WorkspaceOverview.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKMh&feoid=00N30000006n8wU&refid=0EM4Q00000292lQ)

 This workspace reads in water service areas for the City of Surrey, in British Columbia, then a Tester transformer is used to select the service area with a status of RED.
 Then using a SpatialFilter, it selects all the addresses that are within the RED water service area.
 After cleaning up the attributes with an AttributeManager, the customer addresses that are affected are written out to an Excel spreadsheet to be manually notified.

 #### 2\.
 Run the Workspace
 It is always a good idea to run a workspace in FME Workbench before publishing it to FME Server because if it doesn't run in FME Workbench, it won't run in FME Server.
 Run the workspace and confirm it was successful.
-See [Getting Started with FME Desktop: Write Data](https://community.safe.com/s/article/getting-started-with-fme-desktop-write-data) to learn how to run a workspace in FME Workbench.\
+Revisit exercise 5 if you forget how to run a workspace in FME Workbench.\
 It is also good practice to save the workspace before publishing.

 #### 3\.
 Publish Workspace to FME Server